halomod/TheHaloMod/README.md

 To set up locally, you should install `poetry`, then run `poetry install` in the top-level directory.
 This will install all dependencies.
-Also run `export DJANGO_SETTINGS_MODULE=TheHaloMod.settings.local` and `export DOT_ENV_FILE=.env/local`.

-Then, run
-`poetry run python manage.py runserver` to run the dev server.
+To add another dependency, run `poetry add <dep>` then make sure you do `poetry export -f requirements.txt -o requirements.txt` and commit the output file.

+To run the dev server, you should simply have to do  `docker-compose -f compose-dev.yml up --build`.
+This should open a browser at the correct address.

+There are `.envs/base` and `.envs/local` files that are read, and do _not_ contain any sensitive information (in production, there are other files here that do have sensitive info, and are not stored in VCS).
+You may modify these if need be.

 ## Deployment

 I'm gonna use this space to remind _myself_ how I go about deployment for `TheHaloMod`.
 For local dev, just use the above instructions.

-To deploy, commit to github and merge to master.
-Then, on the server itself, go to the repo, pull, then run `DOT_ENV_FILE=.envs/test DJANGO_SETTINGS_MODULE=TheHaloMod.settings.test docker-compose up --build` to start the test webapp.
-After making sure that it's running OK, run `DOT_ENV_FILE=.envs/production DJANGO_SETTINGS_MODULE=TheHaloMod.settings.production docker-compose up --build` to make the update the production app.
+To deploy:

+1. Make a branch
+2. Make some changes
+3. Commit
+4. Push to github
+5. Ensure everything's working, then merge to master
+6. Log in to the server (`galileo.sese.asu.edu`)
+7. Do a git pull in the repo
+8. Run `ENV=env/test PORT=8010 docker-compose -f compose-prod.yml up --build` to
+   build the test server.
+9. (Manually!) go to the test server and make sure things are OK.
+10. Run `ENV=env/production PORT=8000 docker-compose -f compose-prod.yml up --build` to
+    build the production server.

-Secret settings are set in the `.env/` directory, and not kept in VCS for obvious reasons.
+Secret settings are set in the `.envs/` directory, and not kept in VCS for obvious reasons.
 This `.env/` directory _is_ in the repo on the server itself, and my local copy on my own computer.
 In order to keep it safe, it's also backed up.
-The different compose files essentially just take different `.env/` files in, and set a couple of different env variables.
+The different compose files essentially just take different `.envs/` files in, and set a couple of different env variables.

-Locally,
+Some things to do if the actual server has to be changed:

+1. Fix up the references to SSL certificates in `nginx/default.conf`
+2. Need to copy the local versions of `.envs/test` and `.envs/production` onto the server.